Oneflow-Inc/oneflow-documentation/en/docs/adv_examples/yolov3.md

 ## 1. Introduction

 [YOLO](https://pjreddie.com/darknet/yolo/) series of algorithms (v1~v3), is the first single-stage object detection network, YOLO — You Only Look Once indicates its single-stage feature.
-It is precisely because of the simple network and fast single-stage efficiency that it is different from the two-stage detector represented by Faster-RCNN.
-Since its introduction, it has become popular in the field of the target detection with its fast speed and high accuracy, and has been widely used and praised.
+Because the network is simple and the single-stage efficiency is fast, it is distinguished from the two-stage target detector represented by Faster-RCNN.
+Since it was released, it has become popular in the field of the target detection with its fast speed and high accuracy, and has been widely used and praised.

-While Yolov3 is the classic and comprehensive one(of course, the official also launched Yolov4 recently).
-It takes Darknet-53 with residual network as the backbone, and integrates features such as multi-scale, 3-way output feature map and upsampling, which greatly improved the model accuracy and small target detection capability.
+While Yolov3 is the classic and comprehensive one(of course, the official also released Yolov4 recently).
+It takes Darknet-53 with residual network as the backbone, and integrates features such as multi-scale, 3-way output feature map and upsampling, which greatly improves the model accuracy and small target detection capability.

 ![detected_kite](imgs/detected_000004.jpg)